JoshData/jot/README.md

 This module implements operational transformation on a JSON data model, written in JavaScript for use either in node.js or browsers.

+While most collaborative editing models operate on plain text, i.e. with operations like insert and delete on strings, the document model in JOT is JSON
+--- i.e. the value space of null, booleans, numbers, strings, arrays, and objects (key-value pairs with string keys).
+JOT includes the basic insert/delete operations on strings but adds many other operations that make JOT useful for tracking changes to any sort of data that can be encoded in JSON.

-Basically this is the core of real time simultaneous editing, like Etherpad, but for structured data rather than just plain text.
+Basically, this is the core of real time simultaneous editing, like Etherpad, but for structured data rather than just plain text.
 Since everything can be represented in JSON, this provides a superset of plain text collaboration functionality.

-This library models atomic changes to JSON data structures (operations over numbers, strings, arrays, and objects) and inverts, composes, and rebases those operations (transformations).
+This is a work in progress.
 There is no UI or collaboration framework here.

 Introduction
 ------------